Rent Bank could soon be coming to the Central Okanagan - BC Local News

 “Rent banks provide financial assistance in the form of repayable loans to households at risk of eviction for reasons such as non-payment of rent or utilities.”

-Cashin said rent banks could also benefit Central Okanagan residents who need money to cover a damage deposit when they move.
+Cashin said rent banks could also benefit Central Okanagan resident who need money to cover a damage deposit when they move.

 In 2019, the B.C.
 Rental Housing Task Force granted $10 million to the Vancity Community Foundation to help establish a province-wide rent bank system called B.C Rent Bank.
 Now, Vancouver Rent Bank the New Westminister Rent Bank are some of the first rent banks operating in the province.